romansorin/pdf-to-text/README.md

 # pdf-to-text

 Converts batch of PDF to text files, with optional keyword matching to move results into a separate directory.
-Utilizes Tesseract OCR and pdf2image.
+Utilizes Tesseract OCR and pdf2image packages.

 ## Install